2023 Disney Dining Plan Calculator

 – Alcoholic specialty drinks can only be redeemed with Quick Service or Table Service meal entitlements.

-Disney offers three unique Dining Plan options as an alternative to paying out-of-pocket dining expenses.
+Disney offers two unique Dining Plan options as an alternative to paying out-of-pocket dining expenses.
 Let’s review the details of each plan.

 Disney Quick Service Dining Plan